SeekeOluDaniel/sql-challenge/README.md

 Data Analysis
 Answered 8 specific questions about the data by querying and performing other operations as needed.
 Details of the questions and the queries are provided in the EmployeeSQL Queries.sql file.

-** Monali, one of the BCS Learning Assistants was helpful in clarifying the order of importing the tables to ensure no errors during the import process.
-** Line 14 in the queries, I researched how to display the date format and extract the year from (chat.openai.com)